willpower232/howiuseansibletomanageservers/README.md

 You will notice that the log files are generated in the website directories.
 This means you won't find them in `/var/log` as it makes them more accessible to the system user running the website (which may be shared with a third party) and also means if you ever shut down the website, you will remove the log files for that website as well.

+The extra `logrotate` files will rotate the logs in the website directories and reduce the existence of their data to three days.
+If you want to keep the log information for longer, you can do so but if you reduce it again after that, be aware that the longer-kept files may not all be removed.

 ## Lets Encrypt ##

 Reinstalling `certbot` when the package goes wrong or any other reason may erase your `/etc/letsencrypt` directory which puts your certificates in peril.
 For safety, I replicate `/etc/letsencrypt` to `/organisation/local/letsencrypt` and reference the certificates from there.
 This method means you have a working quick backup of your certificates and their configuration.